Best Investments to Sidestep Trump's Trade War

 Large-cap software

-While hardware importers reliant on semiconductors and other components may have a tough road ahead, software stocks are a segment of the tech sector that doesn’t really have much of a physical footprint.
+While hardware importers reliant on semiconductors and other components may have a tough road ahead, software stocks are a segment of the tech sector that do not have much of a physical footprint.

 Yes, cloud computing and software giants do need servers somewhere.
-But existing infrastructure along with deep pockets tend to mitigate that limited exposure to a trade war.
+But existing infrastructure and deep-pocketed players tend to mitigate that limited exposure to a trade war.

-Think stocks like enterprise giant Microsoft (MSFT) or social media titan Meta Platforms (META).
+Think blue chip stocks like enterprise giant Microsoft (MSFT) or social media titan Meta Platforms (META).
 They have limited hardware exposure, instead making most of their money from software and the cloud.

 Most major tech ETFs tend to be weighted by market value, so tread carefully with technology sector funds as they could include stocks like smartphone leader Apple (AAPL) or chipmaker Nvidia (NVDA) that are very much exposed to the impact of trade wars.
 The more targeted SPDR S&P Software & Services ETF (XSW) is a good option.

 Not only is XSW focused on software and service providers over hardware-focused tech stocks.
-It's also “equal weight” across roughly 150 total companies to provide a more diversified approach to this investing strategy.
+It's also equally weighted across roughly 150 total companies to provide a more diversified approach for investors.

 Regional banks

 The regional banking sector is a unique part of Wall Street with a clear domestic focus.
-While megabanks like JPMorgan Chase (JPM) and financial stocks may be titans on Wall Street, they're also very connected to sophisticated global systems.
+While megabanks such as JPMorgan Chase (JPM) and Bank of America (BAC) may be titans on Wall Street, they're also very connected to sophisticated global systems.

-That includes the East-West dynamic that allows cash flows between Asia and the U.S. as well as investment banking and corporate debt operations that depend on a growth-oriented capital markets environment.
+That includes the East-West dynamic that allows cash flows between Asia and the U.S. and investment banking and corporate debt operations that depend on a growth-oriented capital markets environment.

 The SPDR S&P Regional Banking ETF (KRE) is the largest and most respected way to play regional banking stocks.
-The fund has an average market capitalization of less than $7 billion across about 140 holdings that include Truist Financial (TFC) and Citizens Financial Group (CFG).
+The fund has an average market capitalization of nearly $11 billion across about 140 holdings.
+The lineup includes financial stocks such as Citizens Financial Group (CFG) and Huntington Bancshares (HBAN).

 If you want to play local banks and avoid the complicated nature of big Wall Street banks, KRE provides a close-to-home opportunity for domestic-focused investors.